determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/singularity.rst

 Otherwise, from an internet-connected system, download the desired image using the Singularity ``pull`` command, then copy it to a system with access to the ``singularity_image_root`` folder.
-You can then add the image to the cache by specifying the local file name using ``-i`` and the docker image reference which determines the name to be added to the cache.
+You can then add the image to the cache by specifying the local file name using ``-i`` and the Docker image reference which determines the name to be added to the cache.

    .. code:: bash

       manage-singularity-cache -i localfile.sif determinedai/environments:py-3.8-pytorch-1.10-tf-2.8-cpu-096d730

-You can view the current set of docker image names in the cache with the ``-l`` option.
+You can view the current set of Docker image names in the cache with the ``-l`` option.

    .. code:: bash